wusai2333/trib/doc/lab1.md

 ## Playing with It

-To run your own implementation, you could use the `kv-client` and `kv-server` command line launcher.
+To do some simple test with your own implementation, you can use the `kv-client` and `kv-server` command line launcher.

 First make sure you code compiles.